saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 should be maintained at all times with adequate refrigeration

 efficacy trial conducted among 4,514 children aged ≥2 to
 <18 years over three influenza seasons (Southern Hemisphere
 2017 and Northern Hemisphere 2017–18 and 2018–19) (129).
 Subsequently, in October 2021, FDA approved Flucelvax Quadrivalent for persons aged ≥6 months.
 Approval was based on a randomized immunogenicity and safety study conducted among 2,402 children aged 6 through 47 months (of whom 894 were aged 6 through 23 months).
 Children were randomized n a 2:1 ratio to receive either Flucelvax Quadrivalent 0.5 mL/dose containing 15 µg HA per virus for all ages) or a icensed comparator egg-based IIV4 (0.25 mL/dose containing 7.5 µg HA per virus for those aged 6 through 35 months and 0.5 mL/dose containing 15 µg HA per virus for those aged 36 through 47 months) (130).
 Flucelvax Quadrivalent met prespecified immunogenicity criteria for all four viruses.
-No new afety signals were noted, and prevalence of solicited injection ite and systemic reactions was similar between the two groups
+No new afety signals were noted, and prevalence of solicited injection it d t i ti i il b t th t

 ## Page 23